Sparse Matrix Inversion with Scaled Lasso: Matrix inversion via scaled Lasso

-It is noticed that a good estimator for $\bTheta^*$ should be a symmetric matrix.
-However, the estimator $\tbTheta$ does not have to be symmetric.
-We improve this estimator by using a symmetrization step as in Yuan (2010), \bel{hTheta} \hbTheta=\argmin_{\bM: \bM^T=\bM}\|\bM-\tbTheta\|_1, \eel which can be solved by linear programming.
-Alternatively, semidefinite programming, which is somewhat more expensive computationally, can be used to produce a nonnegative definite $\hbTheta$ in (\ref{hTheta}).
-According to the definition, the new estimator $\hbTheta$ has the same $\ell_1$ error rate as $\tbTheta$.
-A nice property for symmetric matrix is that the spectrum norm is bounded by the $\ell_1$ matrix norm.
-The $\ell_1$ matrix norm can be given more explicitly as the maximum $\ell_1$ norm of the columns, while the $\ell_\infty$ matrix norm is the maximum $\ell_1$ norm of the rows.
-Hence, for any symmetric matrix, the $\ell_1$ matrix norm is equivalent to the $\ell_\infty$ matrix norm, so the spectrum norm can be bounded by either of them.
-Since both our estimator and the target matrix are symmetric, the error bound based on the spectrum norm could be studied by bounding the $\ell_1$ error, as typically done in the existing literature.
-We will discuss these error bounds in Section 3.
+According to the definition, the estimators $\hbTheta$ and $\hbOmega$ have the same $\ell_1$ error rate as $\tbTheta$ and $\tbOmega$ respectively.
+A nice property of symmetric matrices is that the spectrum norm is bounded by the $\ell_1$ matrix norm.
+The $\ell_1$ matrix norm can be expressed more explicitly as the maximum $\ell_1$ norm of the columns, while the $\ell_\infty$ matrix norm is the maximum $\ell_1$ norm of the rows.
+Hence, for any symmetric matrix, the $\ell_1$ matrix norm is equivalent to the $\ell_\infty$ matrix norm, and the spectrum norm can be bounded by either of them.
+Since our estimators and target matrices are all symmetric, the error bound based on the spectrum norm could be studied by bounding the $\ell_1$ error as typically done in the existing literature.
+We will study the estimation error of (\ref{hTheta}) in Section~3.